Breville Fast Slow Pro Review

-We did have some complaints when it came to the messes it could make, but they were relatively minor.
+We did have some complaints about the messes it could make, but they were relatively minor.
 First off, its lid tends to spill out a lot of condensation when you open it.
-Most of this makes its way back into the pot, but some did tend to get on the side of the machine and the counter.
-This wasn't a huge annoyance, but other models have condensation cups that pretty much eliminate the issue.
-You also must unscrew the lid to remove and clean it, which can make the stray condensation issue a bit worse.
+Most made it back into the pot, but some managed to get on the side of the machine and counter.
+This occurrence wasn't a huge annoyance, but other models have condensation cups that pretty much eliminate the issue.
+You also must unscrew the lid to remove and clean it, making the stray condensation issue a bit worse.
 Again, not a huge deal, but most models just have their lids lift right off, which felt a bit more convenient.

-The Fast Slow Pro's nonstick pot generally shed food well enough that hand cleaning it was fairly painless.
-However, we didn't like the fact that we couldn't use things like steel wool if we managed to burn some onions onto it.
+The Fast Slow Pro's nonstick pot generally shed food well enough that hand cleaning was fairly painless.
+However, we didn't like that we couldn't use things like steel wool if we managed to burn some onions onto it.
 Also, we didn't feel comfortable putting the pot in the dishwasher, so hand cleaning was the only option.
 The manual is a bit confusing; it says the pot is dishwasher safe but that you shouldn't put it in the dishwasher.

-The Fast Slow Pro has more cooking presets than any of the models we tested.
-In fact, it leaves most of them completely in the dust.
+The Fast Slow Pro has more cooking presets than any of the tested models.
+In fact, it leaves most of them entirely in the dust.

 On top of the general meat and grain functions, the Fast Slow Pro adds saute, sear, yogurt, and sterilize functions.
-It also offers 10 different pressure settings, much more than any other cooker.
+It also offers ten different pressure settings, much more than any other cooker.

 A Full List of the Breville Fast Slow Pro's Cooking Functions

-Vegetables, Rice, Risotto, Soup, Stock, Beans, Poultry, Meat, Bone-In Meat, Chili/Stew, Dessert, Custom, Pressure Cook, Slow Cook, Steam, Sear, Saute, Reduce
+Vegetables, Rice, Risotto, Soup, Stock, Beans, Poultry, Meat, Bone-In Meat, Chili/Stew, Dessert, Custom, Pressure Cook, Slow Cook, similar to what you'd experience using our favorite slow cooker, Steam, Sear, Saute, and Reduce.